cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 environment (localhost:3000) to a public URL.
 This is great for sending webhooks from a 3rd party service to your local environment.

-Using a secure tunnel service like ngrok or cloudflare exposes your local environment (localhost:3000) to a public URL.
-This is a great way to test webhooks from 3rd party services to your local environment.

 I'll be covering how to use a secure tunnel to debug mailer issues with [ngrok](https://ngrok.com/){:target="_blank}.